cnmodel/cnmodel/README.rst

 The "master" branch is the original branch that goes with Manis and Campagnola, Hear.
 Res.
 2018.
 This is a Python 2.7 branch.

 The "python3" branch is new (June, 2019).
 It has been tested with Python 3.6 and 3.7.3.
 Please read the notes on that branch for information on differences and new functionality.
+It has now been set as the default branch.

 Changes
 =======